Breach of Contract in Florida

+Breach of contract in Florida is a very common cause of action.
 Contracts play a crucial role in the operations of every successful business and provide certainty and stability to company dealings.
-They help facilitate relationships, minimize risks, and protect business interests, but as crucial as they are, often parties fail to perform their obligations, which results in a breach of contract.
+Contracts help facilitate relationships, minimize risks, and protect business interests, but as crucial as they are, often parties fail to perform their obligations, which results in a breach of the contract.

 Why does a breach of contract happen?